9 Best Short Treks in Nepal for Beginners

 • Traditional Gurung village, lifestyle, and daily activities

-• Beautiful view of Phewa lake and Pokhara city
+• Beautiful view of Phewa Lake and Pokhara city

 • Bonnie landscapes and farming terraces